brenordv/grpc-env-sensors/readme.md

 - Clients, services, private apis and other clients can access teh gRPC endpoints.
 - Meanwhile, a public API can be used (by a frontend or other third party applications), to make use of gRPC`s endpoint.
 ![Simplified big picture of this project](schema_envisdp_v1simple.png)

+# TODO
+1. Create flask interface
+2. Convert single use scripts to a commandline interface
+3. Add unit tests
+4. Add stress tests

+# Next steps
+After finishing TODO items 1 and 2, I'll probably go look for a raspberry pi zero w and a couple of sensors, so I can start "Audrey II" project.